Auxis: As food

 Although fresh fish might be eaten as sashimi or grilled, it has a lot of dark-red meat (chiai), so it is valued much less than the similar katsuo (skipjack tuna).
 And it degrades quickly so shipment out to market is limited.
 The frigate tuna (hirasoda) is considered superior between the two.

 Fossil record

-Fossils of Auxis have been found in the Pliocene of Italy and United States (age range: from 5.3 to 3.6 million years ago.).
+Fossils of Auxis have been found in the Miocene of South Korea and the Pliocene of Italy and United States (age range: from 15 to 3.6 million years ago.).